 Explore the café culture

 Although most Guatemalan coffee is exported, there are still a few awesome cafés in Antigua.
 The café culture appears to be an up and coming thing in Antigua as locals realize how much everyone loves their coffee.
 I tried a few different places during my week, including The Refuge Coffee Bar, Fat Cat Coffee House, and Bella Vista Coffee.
+Just make sure you’re following the suggestions on how to tip in Guatemala.

 Peruse the handicraft markets